space-sh/space/doc/space-modules/writing-your-own-space-module.md

 #### Understanding dynamic configuration
 Now we will introduce a slightly more advanced notion: dynamic configuration.

-_Space_ Headers are always evaluated when the function body is read.
-With this concept we could have the _Space_ Header change the values of special _Space_ Variables.
+_Space_ headers are always evaluated when the function body is read.
+With this concept we could have the _Space_ header change the values of special _Space_ variables.
 Consider the example in this modified `Spacefile.sh`:
 ```sh
 FUN()
 {